Atlanta city guide

 MARTA does not extend far enough north to reach SunTrust Field, but other forms of transportation such as shuttles, a local circulator and ride-sharing are being touted as ways to get to the ballpark.

 Lots and spaces are plentiful at all three pro sports venues.
-Philips Arena and the Georgia Dome share their parking lots with the other major attractions in the area, such as the Georgia World Congress Center and CNN Center.
-SunTrust Park will be part of a mixed retail-entertainment district that should include plenty of parking.
+State Farm Arena and Mercedes-Benz Stadium share their parking lots with the other major attractions in the area, such as the Georgia World Congress Center and CNN Center.
+SunTrust Park is part of a mixed retail-entertainment district that includes plenty of parking.

 Explore downtown Atlanta